Grain Fortification Progress and Opportunities in Africa

 In Eastern, Southern and Central Africa, the common East Africa fortification standards have been developed, and other new initiatives are underway at Southern African Development Cooperation (SADC) region.

 Smarter Futures is a public-private-civic partnership which provides fortification technical support and training for flour millers, government food control staff, and other stakeholders in Africa.
 Smarter Futures has been active in Africa since 2009.
 In 2018 Smarter Futures received renewed funding from the Ministry of Foreign Affairs of the Netherlands to continue its work.
-The core Smarter Futures partners are FFI, the Global Alliance for Improved Nutrition (GAIN), the International Federation for Spina Bifida and Hydrocephalus (IF), and the World Food Programme.
-A steering team includes the core partners plus AkzoNobel.
-Other steering team partners are being recruited.
+The core Smarter Futures partners are FFI, the Global Alliance for Improved Nutrition (GAIN), and the International Federation for Spina Bifida and Hydrocephalus (IF).
+A steering team includes the core partners plus Bühler, Mühlenchemie, Nouryn, Nutritional International, and the World Food Programme.

 Long-term engagement and collaboration among a broad-based coalition of public, private, and civic partners committed to multiple nutritional interventions is essential for Africa to improve public nutrition and achieve the Sustainable Development Goals.